 Click on the Copy icon to copy the token’s contract address.

-Just in case CoinGecko too doesn’t work, you can get the token’s contract address by either asking in the Telegram or Discord chat of the token for the contract address or you can go on the token’s website and copy the contract address there.
-In most cases, the contract address will be available on the token’s website.
+Just in case CoinGecko too doesn’t work, you can get the token’s contract address by either asking in the Telegram or Discord chat of the project for the contract address or you can go on the token’s website and copy the contract address there.
+In most cases, the contract address should be available on the official website of the project.

 Step 2: Launch Trust Wallet and click on the [Filter] icon

-The next step is to launch the Trust Wallet app on your phone and click on the [Filter] icon located at the top right corner on the Trust Wallet home screen.
+The next step is to launch the Trust Wallet app on your phone and click on the [Filter] icon located at the top right corner of the Trust Wallet home screen.

 Step 3: Paste the contract address and enable token

-On the input field on the top of the page, paste the contract address you copied earlier and tap on the toggle next to the token to add the token to Trust Wallet.
+On the input field at the top of the page, paste the contract address you copied earlier and tap on the toggle next to the token to add the token to Trust Wallet.